UniMath/agda-unimath/src/lists/sorted-lists.lagda.md

   is-prop-is-sorted-list l = is-prop-type-Prop (is-sorted-list-Prop l)
 ```

-### The proposition that a element is less or equal than every element in a list
+### The proposition that an element is less or equal than every element in a list

 ```agda
   is-least-element-list-Prop :